Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Again, Regaari rose to his feet, once he’d made his point.
 Again, no offer of help.

-“Get up, Ian.”
+"Get up, Ian."

 He did.
 It was harder this time...but he did.

 Regaari again duck-nodded in approval.
-“Very good.
-Now I’ll show you how to counter that.”
+"Very good.
+Now I’ll show you how to counter that."

 And...so it went.
 Regaari was deadly serious, relentless, and utterly, *positively* remorseless.
 In a short half-hour or so, Ian felt like every single inch of him had been worked over with a sledge, inside and out.
 Regaari ran circles around him as if he was as light as a feather and  nimble as a hawk...and hit like a goddamned train when he struck.
 Ian’s body was a *symphony* of pain.